borislavr/qubership-integration-runtime-catalog/README.md

 # Qubership Integration Platform - Runtime Catalog

-Runtime Catalog is a part of Qubership Integration Platform.
+Runtime Catalog Service is a part of Qubership Integration Platform.
 It provides an API to manage integration flows (so-called integration chains) snapshots and deployment.
 Service publishes information about integration chain deployments to Consul from where it is fetched by [Engine](https://github.com/Netcracker/qubership-integration-engine).
 All operations on integration chains are being logged, and an API is provided to get the action journal.